excellarateinc/voyage-api-dotnet/WEB-SERVICE-PATTERNS.md

 #### /v1/users/1/roles/2 - DELETE
 Deletes a specific user role with id="2" for user with id = "1".

-## HTTP Codes
-The following codes are returned as HTTP Status Codes in the response header depending on the circumstances described below.
-All responses regardless of the status code, should contain a well formed JSON response object that contains meaningful information for the consumer.

-#### 200 OK
-Returned for an expected and acceptable web service request from a consumer.

-#### 400 Bad Request
-Returned when the request parameters are incorrect, invalid, or incomplete.
-This response status code should be use to enforce the schema of the request.

-#### 401 Unauthorized
-Returned when a consumer makes a request to a web service that is secured and the consumer is not authorized to make the request.

-#### 402 Request Failed
-Returned when an expected failure situation occurrs, such as a parameter has an incorrect format or value.
-Other reasons for returning this status code might be a failure to properly complete a transaction.
-In every case, the response should include a detailed explaination to the consumer as to the error code, description, and any other information they should have to retry.

-#### 403 Forbidden
-Returned when a consumer is authorized (i.e. logged in) and makes a request to a secured web service but the consumer doesn't have the proper authorization to make the request.

-#### 404 Not Found
-Returned when a request is made for specific data, usually using an ID, and the data cannot be found.
-This response code is also returned automatically by the web server if a endpoint or URL is not defined by the application.

-#### 500 Internal Server Error
-Returned when an unexpected error occurs within the app for any reason.
-This is usually accompanied by an application stack trace.

 ## Response Status
 Web service responses might need to contain a "status" that notifies the consumer that the action completed, partially completed, or some other status that instructs the consumer on next steps.